jjimenezlopez/ReactNativePOC/README.md

-# react-native-poc
+# React Native Proofs Of Concept
-Just some proofs of concept using React Native
+Just some proofs of concept trying to learn React Native.